San Antonio Medical Center and USAA Corridor High-Value Multifamily Playbook

 2026 Corridor Map

-| Expression | Current read | Why it clears | Main failure mode |
+| Lane | Current read | Why it clears | Main failure mode |

 |---|---|---|---|

-| Class B workforce value-add | Best current expression | The corridor's healthcare and corporate demand floor supports steady renter demand without requiring luxury assumptions | Buying too far from the employment core and losing the stability premium |
+| Class B / B+ workforce value-add | Best current expression | Healthcare and corporate demand create steady renter depth without requiring luxury assumptions | Buying too far from the employment spine and losing the anchor benefit |

-| Stable core-plus apartments | Selective second-best expression | Works when the business plan is occupancy and retention rather than heroic rent growth | Overpaying for “stability” and leaving no margin for operating-cost pressure |
+| Stable core-plus apartments near the strongest nodes | Selective second-best | Works when the plan is retention and occupancy durability rather than aggressive rent growth | Overpaying for "stability" and leaving no room for operating-cost pressure |

-| Narrow premium pocket near the strongest nodes | Situational only | A small slice of the corridor can support better product where amenity mix and location are strongest | Treating the whole corridor as a premium-rent district |
+| Narrow premium pocket | Situational only | A small slice of the corridor can support better product near the strongest amenity and employment nodes | Treating the whole corridor like a premium-rent district |

 2026 Reset